GoogleChrome/browser-bug-search/README.md

 > Note: you need to be an admin of the App Engine project to deploy.

+Build the site:

+    gulp

+You'll need to do this every time you change parts of the app.

+Then, in the main project root, run the GAE dev server:

+    dev_appserver.py .

+### Deploy

 To deploy the site, update app.yaml with a new version and run:

     npm run deploy